Environmental Protection Agency.

 The NEEAC staff office is also looking for individuals who demonstrate the ability to make the time commitment, strong leadership skills, strong analytical skills, strong communication and writing skills, the ability to stand apart and evaluate programs in an unbiased manner, team players, have the conviction to follow-through and to meet deadlines, and the ability to review items on short notice.

-How to Submit Applications: Any interested and qualified individuals may be considered for appointment on the National Environmental Education Advisory Council.
-Applications should be submitted in electronic format to the Designated Federal Officer (email@example.com) and contain the following: Contact information including name, address, phone and fax numbers and an e-mail address; a curriculum vita or resume; the specifc area of expertise in environmental education and the sector/slot the applicant is applying for; recent service on other national advisory committees or national professional organizations and; a one-page commentary on the applicant's philosophy regarding the need for, development, implementation and/or management of environmental education nationally.
+Any interested and qualified individuals may be considered for appointment on the National Environmental Education Advisory Council.
+Applications should be submitted in electronic format to the Designated Federal Officer firstname.lastname@example.org and contain the following: Contact information including name, address, phone and fax numbers and an email address; a curriculum vita or resume; the specifc area of expertise in environmental education and the sector/slot the applicant is applying for; recent service on other national advisory committees or national professional organizations and; a one-page commentary on the applicant's philosophy regarding the need for, development, implementation and/or management of environmental education nationally.
 Additionally, a supporting letter of endorsement is required.
 This letter may also be submitted electronically as described above.

 Designated Federal Officer.